2026 SUMMER CAMPS ARE LIVE! Register today to secure your athlete's spot.

 at Nike Tennis Camps

-Experience the drills, match play coaching, and college team expectations while living a weekend in the life of a college tennis player.
-Campers will base at Mt.
-Holyoke College but will make trips to both Amherst College and Smith College for campus experience.
+Part of the Five College Consortium — which includes Amherst College, Mount Holyoke College, Smith College, University of Massachusetts Amherst, and Hampshire College — this unique event gives players the opportunity to experience college-level drills, match-play coaching, and team expectations while living a weekend in the life of a collegiate tennis player.
+Campers will be based at Mount Holyoke and travel to both Amherst and Smith for added campus experience.

 Highlights Include